 - 4 Is Microservices Testing Complex?

-- 5 What is Microservices Architecture?
+- 5 What is a Microservices Testing Strategy?

 - 9 How to Build an Automated Testing Process for a Microservice Architecture?